Ed94/gencpp/test/Readme.md

 An exmaple of a non-trival generation is a container for elements with SOA or AOS policy for layout.
 (If a unified element syntax is desired)

-The test is divided between two major sets of tests: Parsed and Nonparsed.
+The test is divided between two major sets of tests: Parsed and Upfront.

-Parsed uses the parsing api strictly.
-NonParsed only uses the upfront and incremental constructors.